itsdfish/SequentialSamplingModels.jl/docs/src/rdm.md

 ```
 ### LBA Constructor

-Now that values have been asigned to the parameters, we will pass them to `DiffusionRace` to generate the model object.
+Now that values have been asigned to the parameters, we will pass them to `RDM` to generate the model object.

 ```@example drm
-dist = DiffusionRace(;ν, k, A, τ)
+dist = RDM(;ν, k, A, τ)
 ```
 ## Simulate Model